yProv4ML

 pip install .

-# Use apple extra if on a Mac
+# Or use apple extra if on a Mac

 pip install .[apple]